NREL/EnergyPlus/design/FY2020/NFP-LowTemperatureRadiantChangeoverDelay.md

 This work will implement a changeover “delay” that prevents the radiant system from bouncing from heating to cooling or vice versa for a certain period of time.
 This changeover period or lockout will prevent this for a user specified period of time (in hours).
 So, as the system operates, it will track what was the last operating mode and how long it has been since it was last in that mode.
 If the length of time since it was last in whatever conditioning mode equals or exceeds the need to go into the opposite conditioning mode, then the algorithm will allow the changeover to the other conditioning mode.
 However, if the length of time is less than the changeover delay, then it will simply keep the system off.

-A new input parameter for both the variable and constant flow low temperature radiant systems will allow the user to set the delay between changeover in hours (integer).
+A new input parameter for both the variable and constant flow low temperature radiant systems will allow the user to set the delay between changeover in hours (integer) via a schedule of values, allowing the user to change this value as desired over time if necessary.
 The code will read that value in and store it in the local data type for hydronic systems.
 When the radiant system is simulated and checks as to whether the unit is scheduled on, it will now also check to see when the system last operated, which mode it was in, and compare that time difference to the delay parameter.
 The new variables in the data structure are expected to include the delay parameter input by the user as well as time markers for last on time and the mode that the system was in.
 Additional variables may be needed as the code work progresses.

 In addition to the code to check whether the system is allowed to operate in a certain mode, there will need to be code that accurately reflects the mode that the radiant system ends up being in during a particular time step.
 This will require some code in the “initialize” routine and some code in the “update” routine as well.